 Heat extremes can produce several health effects in children, the most common of which is dehydration.
 Heat extremes can also lead to heat exhaustion, heat cramps, and heat stroke.
-Children can develop faintness, extreme tiredness, and headache, and there may be fever and intense thirst.
-Other signs include nausea, vomiting, hyperventilation, and skin numbness or tingling.
+Children can develop faintness, extreme tiredness, and headache, and even fever and intense thirst.
+Other signs of heat exhaustion include nausea, vomiting, hyperventilation, and skin numbness or tingling.
 Children can die when left in a closed car or truck even when the outside temperature is not that high.
 According to the San Francisco State University Department of Geosciences, when the outside temperature is 80 degrees, the inside of a car will reach nearly 110 degrees (a potentially fatal temperature) in 20 minutes and be greater than 120 degrees in 60 minutes.
 A child left in a hot car can die of heat stroke very quickly.
 Encourage parents and caregivers to review the Prevent Child Deaths in Hot Cars HealthyChildren.org Web page for more information.
 The AAP also has a policy statement for clinicians titled "Climatic Heat Stress and Exercising Children and Adolescents".

 - Make plans for home cooling or alternate shelters in the event of a heat wave.

 - Never leave children in unattended vehicles not even for a minute.

 When exposed to the consequences of extreme temperatures, children may become fearful, feel hopeless, or develop a range of stress-related symptoms.
-For example, it may be upsetting for them to see dead birds or other wildlife if there is a drought or wildfire.
-They may worry that they, too, will die.
+For example, it may be upsetting for them to see dead birds or other wildlife, if there is a drought or wildfire.
+Children may worry that they, too, will die.
 Clinicians can share strategies with adults to promote adjustment and help children cope.
-They can also reassure children that many people are working to resolve the situation.
+Parents can also reassure children that many people are working to resolve the situation.
 For information on protecting children during natural disasters and guidelines for shelters and other temporary care situations, see floods, hurricanes/tornadoes/storms, and wildfires.